-In compliance with the provisions of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 M/s.
-D. Hanumantha Raju & Co., Company Secretary in practice, were re-appointed as the Secretarial Auditors of the Company to carry out the Secretarial Audit for the year ending March 31, 2023.
+In compliance with the provisions of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, M/s.
+D. Hanumanta Raju & Co., Practicing Company Secretaries, were re-appointed as the Secretarial Auditors of the Company to carry out the Secretarial Audit for the year ending March 31, 2024.